sjhloco/nornir_validate/validation_builder/README.md

 ## 3. Discover TextFSM formatted command output

-The discovery stage will gather the command output from the device and format it into a data model.
+The discovery stage will gather the TextFSM formatted command output from the device.
 The *desired_state.yml* defines a list of dictionaries with the key being the command to be run (used to gather output) and the value the desired state.
 At this stage of the process it is just an empty dictionary as it is only being used to define the commands that will be run on a device.

 ```yaml
 - show ip ospf neighbor: {}
 ```

-`-di` or `--discovery` return the command output formatted by TextFSM into a data model.
+`-di` or `--discovery` return the command output formatted into a TextFSM data model.
 TextFSM uses *ntc-templates* so the command must already have been defined by [NTC](https://github.com/networktocode/ntc-templates/tree/master/ntc_templates/templates) and be an exact match of the full command (no abbreviations like *show ip int brief*).

 ```python
 python val_builder.py -di